Racum/uuinfo/README.md

 ...
 ```

+### Parse Everything

+If you are not sure about the ID format, you can see the cards for all formats that it got parsed successfully with `-e`/`—everything`; and with that, you can see what result makes more sense.

+**Note**: this argument disables the output options.

 ### Force Format

 Sometimes an ID could be valid for more than one format, if this happens and the auto-detection above picks the wrong one, you can disambiguate using the `-f` (of `--force`) parameter.